nelvison-benedetto/spring-exam-project-manager/README.md

 ### Key Features
 - **Custom Login Form**
   The login page is available at `/security/sign-in`, and Spring Security handles the login process at `/sign-in`.
 - **Custom UserDetailsService**
-  The app uses a custom CustomUserDetailsService that loads a User (which contains username, password, a list of Roles, and a linked Person entity).
+  The app uses a custom `CustomUserDetailsService` that loads a User (which contains username, password, a list of Roles, and a linked Person entity).
 - **Role-Based Authorization**
   User roles (e.g., ADMIN, USER) are stored in the database and attached to each User.
-These roles can be used with @PreAuthorize to restrict access to controller methods.
+These roles can be used with `@PreAuthorize` to restrict access to controller methods.
 - **Method-Level Security**
-  The application enables method-level security using @EnableMethodSecurity, allowing for fine-grained access control using annotations like @PreAuthorize.
+  The application enables method-level security using `@EnableMethodSecurity`, allowing for fine-grained access control using annotations like @PreAuthorize.
 - **SecurityService Component**
-  A central SecurityService class provides methods for checking entity-specific access permissions (e.g., hasAccessToProject, hasAccessToTask, etc.).
+  A central `SecurityService` class provides methods for checking entity-specific access permissions (e.g., hasAccessToProject, hasAccessToTask, etc.).
 This enables secure access enforcement using Spring Expression Language (SpEL) inside @PreAuthorize annotations.
 - **@AuthenticationPrincipal & Authentication**
-  Controllers access the currently logged-in user via @AuthenticationPrincipal CustomUserDetails customUserDetails or Authentication authentication.
+  Controllers access the currently logged-in user via `@AuthenticationPrincipal CustomUserDetails customUserDetails` or `Authentication authentication`.

 ### Logout
 Users can sign out via /sign-out.
-On logout, the session is invalidated and the user is redirected to /.
+On logout, the session is invalidated and the user is redirected to `/`.

 ---